Trust Dental Care Tijuana

 What Causes Mouth Ulcers and How to Treat Them

 What causes mouth ulcers?
-Mouth ulcers, also known as canker sores, are small and uncomfortable lesions in your mouth and gums.
-Mouth ulcers can make drinking, eating, chewing, and talking a very painful experience.
+Mouth ulcers, also known as canker sores, are small and uncomfortable lesions in the mouth and gums that can make drinking, eating, chewing, and talking very painful.

 Ulcers may appear on the tongue and the inner tissues of your mouth, such as the inner cheeks, lips, and throat.
 These wounds are usually gray, white, or yellow, with a red border surrendering them.